 Chad remains a complex emergency at the crossroads of five major humanitarian crises – in the Sahel, Nigeria, Central African Republic, Darfur (Sudan) and Libya.
-Its 13.6 million inhabitants are desperately poor with an average life expectancy of just 51 years.
-Maternal and infant mortality are among the very highest in the world.
+Life expectancy is just 51 years and maternal and infant mortality are among the highest in the world.

 On top of a nutritional and food security crisis, the country is experiencing the effects of violence perpetrated by Boko Haram in the Lake Chad region and tensions in other neighboring countries.
-The attacks by Boko Haram in the border villages of Nigeria have caused the displacement of some 95 000 people.
+The attacks by Boko Haram in the border villages of Nigeria have caused the displacement of an estimated 103 000 people.

-The country hosts 388 000 refugees and returnees who fled conflict in Nigeria, the Central African Republic, Libya and Sudan (Darfur).
+The country hosts 396 000 refugees mainly from Nigeria, the Central African Republic, and Sudan (Darfur).